remynewton/Ebay-Web-Scraper/README.md

 # 🛍️ Ebay Product Price Tracker

-A lightweight Python tool to track product prices on eBay and plot historical price trends.
+A lightweight Python tool to track product prices on eBay and plot historical price trends (focusing on the lowest price).

 ## 🔧 Features